Lateralus138/todo-bash/README.md

 chmod +x /path/to/script/file # for any user
 ```

-4. Copy &amp; paste the following line (also found in the script) without the  comment '#' to any of your config/.dotfiles to enable Bash Completion:
+4. If you only use the fucntion you can copy &amp; paste the following line (also found in the script) without the  comment '#' to any of your script/config/.dotfiles to enable Bash Completion:

 ```Bash
 complete -W '-h --help -r --remove -a --add -q --quiet' todo